aspiringLich/PaintingCanvas/README.md

-<image align=right width=40% src=https://user-images.githubusercontent.com/48413902/211966226-fe55605e-881b-40ab-b3da-8e6e2c96614a.png></image>

 # PaintingCanvas

 ## What is this?

 This is a complete overhaul to the old graphics library used in our AP comp science class.
-As well as adding new features, it's no longer terrible and flashy with the power of like 10 lines of code.
+It adds more shapes, more features, a *much* more robust and capable animation system, and more!

 ## Features

 The default font is comic sans (important feature) (you're welcome).

 This is a relatively capable library, and it has most of the features you would expect out of a canvas.
-You can draw objects, rotate them, and animate them.
-It's not a terribly extensive system, but you shouldn't struggle to do something cool with it.
+You can draw shapes, rotate them, and move them around.
+If you would like a more complete overview of what this library is capable of, check out the [javadoc](https://aspiringlich.github.io/PaintingCanvas/paintingcanvas/package-summary.html).

 ## Simplicity First!

-This library is meant to replace another one, and thus it's API is relatively similar to its predecessor.
-It puts simplicity over robustness first, as this is meant to teach people who barely know how to code in a more interactive way.
-It's also meant to be modified to fit the specific lesson or project.
+This library is designed to be as simple as possible, while still being somewhat robust.
+It's made to be simple enough for absolute beginners to use, but powerful and extensible enough to satisfy all the biggest nerds out there.

-So don't complain about how the rendering runs completely detached and asynchronously from the main thread.
+So don't complain about how the rendering runs completely asynchronously from the main thread.

-And how the animation system is more of an animation scheduling system (we've argued over this to no end).
+## Examples

+You can find various examples in `src/test/java/examples/`.
+These are all runnable, and they should give you a good idea of how to use the library, and give good *examples* (haha get it) of the library's capabilities.

+`TODO: ADD VIDEOS OF EXAMPLES`